iAmMe27/WoD/README.md

 **I would heavily recommend that you download the LoversLab mods in your browser prior to running Wabbajack.
 Doing this may be long winded but can prevent a lot of issues from happening.
 [All links to mods hosted on LoversLab can be found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)**

+**When downloading mods from Mega, always right click > Standard Download.
+Mega defaults to its "Download as ZIP" option will means it recompresses already compressed files and Wabbajack won't be able to recognise the download.**

 ## Preparation

 ### Install Microsoft Visual C++ Redistributable Packages